KrausMatthias/Leaflet.OGCAPI/README.md

 Visualize and modify Layers from OGC API -- Features Servers in [Leaflet](https://leafletjs.com/).

+This is still work in progress and takes some assumptions which are not fully standard compliant.

 ## Demo

 See [demo.html](https://krausmatthias.github.io/Leaflet.OGCAPI/demo.html) for a minimal demo.